-The transition out of the urban centres into the countryside is similar to what one experiences in South Africa except with non-urban infrastructural and economic development on the upward trend compared to the lack of infrastructure investment and maintenance being experienced in similar areas in South Africa.
-A clear mentality of the Malaysian people we interacted with was to make provision for what is to come or to “invest ahead of the curve.
+The transition from urban centres to the countryside is similar to what is happening in South Africa – except with non-urban infrastructural and economic development on the upward trend compared to the lack of infrastructure investment and maintenance in similar areas in South Africa.
+A clear mentality of the Malaysian people we interacted with was to make provision for what is to come or to invest ahead of the curve.

-Although an environmentally contentious issue, our experience on the ground was that there exists a strong commitment to effectively manage peatland when used for agricultural cultivation especially in areas like Borneo which is often deemed the hub of peat land plantings, especially for oil palms.
-In general, although not on the radar for African “hungry” expansion strategies of large agribusinesses, Malaysia offers some insightful lessons for African countries just starting their economic growth curves.
+Although an environmentally-contentious issue, our experience on the ground was that there exists a strong commitment to effectively manage peatland when used for agricultural cultivation, especially in areas such as Borneo which is often deemed the hub of peatland plantings, especially for oil palms.
+In general, although not on the radar of large agribusinesses with Africa-eager expansion strategies, Malaysia offers some insightful lessons for African countries that are just starting their economic growth curves.

-(1*) Source: World Bank (2019).
+1. Source: World Bank (2019).

-(2*) Singapore (13.9%) and China (13.9%) combined accounted for just under 28% of Malaysian export value in 2018.
+2. Singapore (13.9%) and China (13.9%) combined accounted for just under 28% of Malaysian export value in 2018.
 Source: ITC Trademap (2019)

-(3*) Source: ITC Trademap (2019)
+3. Source: ITC Trademap (2019)